NiclasEich/BTV-HLT-training-tools/README.md

 # BTV-HLT-training-tools
 Collection of miscellaneous tools for the retraining of DeepCSV and DeepJet on online data for run 3 and phase 2.

+## Offline files

+The offline training files were provieded by Max Neukum and can be found  on lxplus here:

+`/afs/cern.ch/work/n/neich/public/max_files`

 ## Example